Page updated 11 December 2020.

-Residents and visitors to the area will be able to enjoy improved and enhanced parking, and access to key visitor destinations along the route.
-There will also be better amenities such as public toilets.
+Residents and visitors can enjoy improved and enhanced safe stopping areas, and access to key recreational destinations along the route.
+There are also better amenities such as public toilets.

 We built safety and resilience into everything we did in Kaikōura.

 Safety improvements includes widening shoulders, road realignments, putting up safety barriers in high-risk areas, and creating safe places for people to take a break from their trip.